zenarvus/mandos/README.md

 **Serving Performance**
 - **Hugo:** Files are pre-rendered.
 The server only needs to deliver static files from storage.
 When combined with caching, it becomes really fast.
-- **Mandos:** Markdown is parsed on-the-fly, and content needs a small amount of processing before being served every time.
-However, LRU and TTL caches are utilized and the difference in terms of performance is minimal compared to Hugo.
+- **Mandos:** Markdown is parsed on-the-fly, and the content needs a small amount of processing before being served every time.
+However, LRU and TTL caches are utilized and the difference in terms of performance is minimal with Hugo.

+**Learning Curve**
+- **Hugo:** Hugo has a very large documentation and a bloated list of functions and variables.
+It can be easy to start if you use a default theme, however it gets really difficult when you decide to create your own.
+- **Mandos:** It's easier to get started from scratch and express your own style with flexibility.

-You should choose Hugo if you are unable to run a custom server, or just feel like it.
+You should choose Hugo if you are unable to run a custom server, your content is mostly static, or you just feel like it.
+If the content constantly changes, it is better to choose Mandos.